robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 In most cases, the `INFO` level is adequate.
 The levels below it, `DEBUG` and `TRACE`, are useful for writing debug information.
 These messages are normally not shown, but they can facilitate debugging possible problems in the library itself.
-The `WARN` level can be used to make messages more visible and `HTML` is useful if any kind of formatting is needed.
+The `WARN` or `ERROR` level can be used to make messages more visible and `HTML` is useful if any kind of formatting is needed.